-- > To replace the current text or symbol, click , and choose a desired option from the toolbar. - To move the text or symbol, drag it directly to the desired location. - > To delete the text or symbol, click - After filling in the form, you can sign the form with your handwritten signature.
-For more information, please refer to "Quick PDF Sign". - When you have completed the form, click the Save button on the Quick Access toolbar or choose File > Save to save it.
+- > To delete the text or symbol, click - After filling in the form, you can sign the form with your handwritten signature.
+For more information, please refer to "Foxit eSign and Ink Sign". - When you have completed the form, click the Save button on the Quick Access toolbar or choose File > Save to save it.